clover/remote-pay-windows/README.md

 The Windows project includes three options for connecting to a Clover device.

 1. .NET DLL - CloverConnector.DLL can be used directly by a .NET application.
-This option requires .NET 4.0.
+This option requires .NET 4.0 or 4.5.
 2. Clover Connector REST API Service - This option requires your POS to implement a REST service in order to receive callbacks.
 3. Clover Connector WebSocket API Service - This option requires your POS to implement a WebSocket client in order to communicate with the service and receive callbacks.